COS301-SE-2025/Secure-File-Sharing-Platform/README.md

 advanced technologies to solve real-world problems in digital communication.
 It is designed not just for businesses that require safe document transfers, but also for journalists, developers, and everyday users who value the privacy of their personal or professional data.
-The goal is to offer privacy-focused alternative solution.

-## Meet CacheMe — Keeping It in Memory So You Don’t Have To
+## 🔍 Meet CacheMe — Keeping It in Memory So You Don’t Have To

 <details>
   <summary style="font-size: 55px;"><b>Team Members</b></summary>